 The Plan invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities could impact participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.